AeroLeads people directory · profile

 What skills is Christopher Pinzone known for?

-Christopher Pinzone has skills like Manufacturing, Start Ups, Research, Semiconductors, Planning, Process Development, Product Development, Team Building, Negotiation, Process Improvement, Problem Solving, Six Sigma.
+Christopher Pinzone is listed with skills including Manufacturing, Start Ups, Research, Semiconductors, Planning, Process Development, Product Development, and Team Building.